migtools/tackle-controls/README.md

 ### Native mode

-You can create a native executable using: `$ ./mvnw package -Pnative -Dquarkus.native.container-build=true`
+You can create a native executable using: `$ ./mvnw package -Dquarkus-profile=local -Pnative -Dquarkus.native.container-build=true`
 If you have GraalVM installed locally, you can run the native executable build without the `-Dquarkus.native.container-build=true` option.
-You can then execute your native executable with: `./target/controls-0.0.1-SNAPSHOT-runner`
+You can then run the application in native mode executing: `$ ./target/controls-*-runner`

 ### Test coverage